CodeChampyChampy/python-practice-and-notes-2026/exceptions/01_thinking_in_failures.md.md

 Possible failures(so many):
 - File not found
 - Invalid path
-- Don't have the permission
+- Permission denied
+- File is empty
-- ???
+- Encoding errors

 Why this matters:
-- The file is an external ressources, we don't have control over, without proper error handling, it would make the program crash
+- A file is an external ressources, we don't have control over, without proper error handling it would make the program crash

 ## Operation: Accessing a dictionary key

 Possible failures:
-- Key doesn't exist
+- Key does not exist
-- Key is 'none'
+- Key is None
-- ???
+- Wrong data structure type

 Why this matters:
-- To manage properly key/value system, that can rapidly be complex and pose threat
+- Dictionaries often come from external data (JSON, APIs)
+- Missing keys can cause runtime errors

 ## Operation: Calling an external API (simulated)

 Possible failures:
-- timeout
+- Network timeout
-- request denied
+- Request denied
+- Invalid response format
-- ...
+- Missing expected data
 Why this matters:
-- API are outside our system, and can bring a lot of unexpected variables
+- API are outside our system, and can bring a lot of unexpected variables (APIs can fail even when your code is correct)